-Register 68th Annual Youth & Government Program
+Register for the 69th Annual Youth & Government Program

 The Youth & Government Program is open to all 6th through 12th grade students in the State of Hawaii.
 Details about the program, fees, financial assistance, schedule and registration form can be found here.
-Register by December 1, 2018 to be eligible for financial assistance.

 For more information, email firstname.lastname@example.org

 The YMCA of Honolulu Youth & Government program is an annual program designed to offer students, grades 6-12, hands-on experience with state government.
 Each year, some 100 students from across the state converge on the State Capitol, taking the places of our real government officials.
 Program participants can serve as senators or representatives and even members of the press corps.

 The purpose of the program is to bring the workings of state government alive to students.
 The program begins in September when students and volunteers meet to discuss issues facing Hawai`i.
 During a four month period, the teen delegates write bills, select governmental positions to role-play, attend statewide training conferences, and run for various elected offices.
 Bills are drafted in and brought to the State Capital for consideration and debate.
 Thus, delegates to Youth Legislature attain an actual experience in the legislative process, and obtain a better understanding of the complexities of the legislative process and parliamentary procedure.

 To help develop within each person the attitudes, skills and responsibilities of active citizenship.